lakridserne/db-miniproject-2-nosql/README.md

      Cap

+     CAP is a way to handle if networked database servers loose their connectivity with each other.
+What will happen?
+CAP will make us choose between consistency and availablity.

+     This basically means choosing between cancelling the operation if the network fails, or proceed with the operation.
+If we choose to proceed with the operation, we get high availablity, but the data might not be very consistent.
+On the other hand, if we just cancel the operation, consistency is high, however, the database risk not being available if the server cannot talk to the other servers.

      MongoDB:

-     MongoDB is strongly consistent by default - if you do a write and then do a read, assuming the write was successful you will always be able to read the result of the write you just read.
+     MongoDB is strongly consistent by default - if you do a write and then do a read, assuming the write was successful you will always be able to read the result of the write.
      This is because MongoDB is a single-master system and all reads go to the primary by default. if you optionally enable reading from the secondaries then MongoDB becomes eventually consistent where it's possible to read out-of-date results.